DEC • Dynamic Environmental Corporation logo

 • Thermal Energy Recovery: the incoming air stream absorbs the thermal energy stored in the ceramic honeycomb bed, which helps in preheating the next batch of contaminated air; this heat exchange process is crucial for the high energy efficiency of RTOs.

-This alternating process allows for energy recovery within the DEC.RTO™ system: the hot exhaust gases leaving the combustion chamber are passed through a ceramic heat exchanger, known as the "regenerator", in the tower undergoing the regeneration cycle.
+This alternating process allows for energy recovery within the DEC.XTO_RTO™ system: the hot exhaust gases leaving the combustion chamber are passed through a ceramic heat exchanger, known as the "regenerator", in the tower undergoing the regeneration cycle.
 The regenerator absorbs the heat from the exhaust gases and stores it.
 During the next cycle, the stored heat is transferred to the incoming cold exhaust gases, reducing the energy consumption of the system.

-The use of multiple towers in the DEC.RTO™ system provides several advantages, including improved operational efficiency, reduced energy consumption, and continuous operation.
+The use of multiple towers in the DEC.XTO_RTO™ system provides several advantages, including improved operational efficiency, reduced energy consumption, and continuous operation.
 It allows for a consistent and reliable treatment of industrial exhaust gases while optimizing the use of energy resources.

-oxidation reaction • DEC.RTO™
+oxidation reaction • DEC.XTO_RTO™

 The oxidation reaction is: